 Advanced Standing Credits in Nursing from ADN Program: 36 semester hours.
 At the completion of the first semester of required nursing curriculum in the RN-BSN program and evidence of an experiential base, students are granted 36 semester hours toward graduation for previous nursing credits earned in an NLNAC accredited ADN program.

 Time Limit of Graduation

 Students graduate under the catalog requirement for the academic year in which they first enroll in the university, provided those requirements are completed within a continuous six year period.
 The academic year begins with the fall semester.
 Students enrolling for the first time during summer session are subject to the catalog for the following academic year.
 If degree requirements are not completed within the six year period, students must meet all requirements effective for the catalog under which they expect to graduate.
 If attendance is interrupted for as much as one academic year, or if a student transfers from one degree program to another, the catalog requirement in effect at the time of re-admission or transfer applies.

 Commencement and the Conferring of Degrees

 Commencement exercises are scheduled in May, August and December of each year.
-Participation in the commencement exercises do not constitute the formal conferral of the degree.
-Formal conferring of degrees and awarding of diplomas take place after the final graduation audit review conducted by the academic Dean and Office of the Registrar.
+Participation in the commencement exercises does not constitute the formal conferral of the degree.
+Formal conferring of degrees and awarding of diplomas take place after the final graduation audit review conducted by the academic dean and Office of the Registrar.